Mulled Wine Jelly Candies

 - Meanwhile, in a large saucepan, combine sugar and corn syrup; bring to a full rolling boil over high heat, stirring constantly.
 Stir in wine mixture.
 Continue to boil 1 minute, stirring constantly.
 Remove from heat; skim off foam, if necessary.
 Immediately pour into prepared pan.
 Let stand until set, about 5 hours or overnight.

-- For coating, sprinkle 2 tablespoons sugar over a 14x12-in. sheet of parchment paper.
+- For coating, sprinkle 2 tablespoons sugar over a 14x12-in. sheet of parchment.
 Invert candy onto sugar.
 With a knife dipped in warm water, cut candy into 1-in. squares; coat with remaining sugar.

 - Transfer candies to a wire rack.
 Let stand, uncovered, at room temperature overnight.
 Store in airtight containers up to 1 week.